comment-anything/requirements/drafts/current.md

 **User Interface**

 Also called a "UI" or "interface", a User Interface is the means in which a person controls a software application or hardware device.
-[13]
+[14]

 **Version control**

 Systems responsible for managing changes to source code and other collections of information.
-[5]
+[6]

 **Virtual Machine**

 Also called a Container, a Virtual Machine is a compute resource that uses software instead of a physical computer to run programs and deploy apps.
 One or more virtual "guest" machines run on a physical "host" machine.
 Each virtual machine runs its own operating system and functions separately from the other VMs, even when they are all running on the same host.
-[8]
+[9]
 ## Team Details

+This document was created by the team.
+We met several times in the Student Center to consult with each other as we worked.
+We utilized Discord to communicate and GitHub to manage project iterations.

+Specific contributions are as follows.

+Karl Miller created the project GitHub repository and wrote a python merge script to merge content and references from subfolders into a single large draft.
+He wrote the initial Abstract, Objective, Team Details & Dynamics, Operating Environment, Documentation, Testing Revisions, and Functional Requirements sections.
+He edited the Description of Data Sources and Nonfunctional Requirements.

+Luke Bates ....

+Frank Bedekovich....

+Robert Krency ....

 ## Workflow Authentication